Information for Students from Nigeria

-Taking less time to complete than most law degrees, the Buckingham LLB (Single Honours Law) covers, as well as the fundamental subjects required by the legal profession in England and Wales, a number of elective subjects: these include Company Law, Evidence and Commercial Law, amongst others.
+Taking less time to complete than most law degrees, the Buckingham LLB (Single Honours Law) covers the fundamental subjects required by the legal profession in England and Wales as well as elective subjects, including Company Law, Evidence and Commercial Law, amongst others.

 After the degree

-Most of our Nigerian students return home to Nigeria after graduating, in order to qualify as lawyers and, ultimately, go into legal practice.
-In order to do so, Nigerian students who graduate with a Buckingham LLB must gain admission to the Nigerian Law School and take the courses and examinations prescribed by the Nigerian Council of Legal Education (NCLE) in order to qualify for call to the Nigerian Bar.
+Most of our Nigerian LLB students return home to Nigeria after graduating to qualify as lawyers and, ultimately, enter legal practice.
+In order to do so, Nigerian students who graduate with the Buckingham LLB must gain admission to the Nigerian Law School (Bar Parts I & II) and take the courses and examinations prescribed by the Council of Legal Education/Nigerian Law School in order to qualify for call to the Nigerian Bar.

-Because it is a QLD, the Buckingham LLB meets the necessary fundamental entry requirement for admission to the Nigerian Law School.
-To meet the National Council of Law Education (NCLE) requires an applicant to have taken and passed the Law of Evidence and Commercial Law as part of his or her LLB programme.
-Since these subjects are offered as “electives” in the Buckingham Law School, that additional requirement can be easily met.
+The Buckingham LLB degree (Single Hons) meets the necessary entry requirements for admission to the Nigerian Law School.
+The Council of Legal Education/Nigerian Law School requires an applicant to have taken and passed the Law of Evidence and Commercial Law (which forms part of the Bar Part I courses in Nigeria), as part of his or her LLB programme.
+Since these subjects are offered as electives/options by Buckingham’s LLB (Single Honours), that additional requirement can be easily met.